ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 Ether burn occurs in every transaction on Ethereum.
 When users pay for their transactions, their base gas fee gets destroyed by the protocol.
 Depending on network demand, [some blocks](https://etherscan.io/block/12965263) burn more ether than they mint.

+> Ether burn is essentially a mechanism to control the supply & demand dynamics.
+>
+> By burning a certain amount of ether in every transaction, total amount of ether in circulation is controlled, thereby hedging it against such devils as inflation.

 ## Denominations of ether {#denominations}

 Since many transactions on Ethereum are small, ether has several denominations which may be referenced for smaller amounts.
 Of these denominations, Wei and gwei are particularly important.